plugdata-team/plugdata/Resources/Documentation/ELSE/canvas.zoom.md

 draft: false
 ---

-The [canvas.zoom] object outputs zoom status at loadtime and when it changes - it outputs 1 when the window is in zoom mode and 0 when it is not.
+The [canvas.zoom] object outputs zoom status at load time and when it changes - it outputs 1 when the window is in zoom mode and 0 when it is not.
 You can also query with a bang.